khval/AmosKittens/commands.md

 	Will always return 256 colors, even if you have opened screens with just 8 colors. this not bug, it's becouse Amos Kittens can only use chunky mode, and it is 8bit.

+**Sprites**

+	Just like AmosPro sprites, but unlike AMOS Pro that uses hardware sprites and where there are color restrictions, this sprites are 256 colors, and you do not need to worry about sprites not being displayed.

 **Load Iff**

 	Will load .png/.jpg any file supported by datatype system on AmigaOS,